 This low-cost option has a reasonable powerful motor, a good sized tank, a 4-metre hose and comes with three nozzles.
 The vacuum cycles between suction and drain, about once every thirty seconds.
 It has a maximum suction height of two metres.
 The build quality is good, and the unit is quite compact making it easy to store.
 The attachments are of good quality and the machine does an effective job of clearing your pond.
 It also comes with a two-year guarantee.

 This is a great low-cost option that is effective and easy to use.

-Pond Vacuum Cleaners Buyer’s Guide
+Pond Vacuum Cleaner Buyer’s Guide